Short Courses

 - 2 Days

 This workshop intends to introduce the participants to the applications and evaluation of Machine Learning in mining geoscience.
 The main concepts and best practices for applied Machine Learning to exploration and mining will be reviewed.
 The course will be set in a practical framework, with a focus on the understanding and usage of different algorithms without detailing the mathematics behind each algorithm.
-Through a series of case studies, examples, and hands-on exercises the attendees will learn how to best apply Machine Learning to different datasets and most importantly, evaluate the results produced by the algorithms.
+Through a series of case studies, examples, and hands-on exercises, the attendees will learn how to best apply Machine Learning to different datasets and most importantly, evaluate the results produced by the algorithms.

 Geological mapping in mineral exploration

-Instructor: Andreas Dietrich (DIETRICH Consulting) and Ben Frieman (CSM)
+Instructor: Andreas Dietrich (DIETRICH Consulting)

 Starting with the basic concepts of geologic mapping the course will include a refreshment of 3D construction and 4D interpretation skills followed by an outline of the currently available modern and traditional toolbox assisting field work, data capture and processing.
 Specific problems of geological mapping in and around hydrothermal systems include the use and interpretation of satellite imagery, methods of alteration mapping and useful techniques of structural mapping.
+Case examples will touch on epithermal vein and high-sulphidation systems, breccia- or diatreme-hosted mineralization, porphyry deposits, and lithocap systems.